fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 You need to do the same in the others project, if needed.

-Before run the application, you should select the solution and define the build and deploy apps, as following:
+Before running the application, you should select the solution and define the build and deploy apps, as following:

 ![Xamarin Workshop - Figure 20](ImagesForGuides/figure20.png)